 - 1 Tbsp sesame oil

-- 4 cloves garlic, pressed (or 1 Tbsp garlic powder)
+- 4 cloves garlic (pressed, or 1 Tbsp garlic powder)

 - 1 tsp salt

-- Place chicken thighs and the rest of the ingredients, except green onions, in a large bowl and mix thoroughly, making sure both sides of chicken thighs are covered with oil and spices really well.
+Trim fat from chicken thighs.
+Place the thighs and the rest of the ingredients in a large bowl and mix thoroughly, making sure that chicken thighs are covered with oil and spices really well.

-- Reduce heat to medium and continue cooking for another 4 minutes, flipping chicken thighs twice during the process
+Reduce heat to medium and continue cooking for another 4 minutes, flipping chicken thighs twice during the process.

-This recipe was updated on April 14, 2017
+This recipe was updated on May 7, 2018